charpour/SonarTsPlugin/README.md

 ##Overview

-This is a **not even alpha-level yet** SonarQube plugin for analysing projects with TypeScript content that supports:
+This is plugin for SonarQube 5.6+ for analysing projects with TypeScript content that supports:
 * TsLint for code quality information
 * Importing LCOV files for unit test coverage information
 * NCLOC metric generation

 It's unfinished in the following respects:
-* Plug-in code quality needs improved
 * Incomplete unit test coverage of the plugin
-* Exceptionally little error handling
+* No support for code duplication metrics

 It's presented only for the interested, and the brave.

-###Breaking change in 0.2###
-To more easily support changes to the rules TsLint understands, the plugin no longer generates a TsLint configuration file for you but instead you must now specify your own using the sonar.ts.tslintconfigpath configuration property (either in the web interface, or in your sonar-project.properties file).

 ##Requirements
 * Java 1.8+